melizalab/libtfr/README.md

 The library will also calculate conventional windowed spectrograms and multitaper spectrograms.

 Libtfr has C and Python APIs.
-The Python package is compatible with versions 2.7, 3.2-3.6.
+The Python package is compatible and has been tested with versions 2.7, 3.5, 3.6, 3.7, and 3.8

 [![Build Status](https://travis-ci.org/melizalab/libtfr.png?branch=master)](https://travis-ci.org/melizalab/libtfr)
 [![DOI](https://zenodo.org/badge/1833187.svg)](https://zenodo.org/badge/latestdoi/1833187)